 Now twenty-five litres is, conveniently, around forty pints, making the solution in this bottle forty times stronger than the stuff I was using before.
 To give some idea of what this means, here's some other examples of things being multiplied about forty times:

-Getting punched in the face by four world champion boxers at the same time.
+Getting punched in the face by some average dude. | Getting punched in the face by four world champion boxers at the same time. |

-Eating like it's Christmas every meal for three days running.
+Eating a ham sandwich. | Eating like it's Christmas every meal for three days running. |

-Lifting a person of average weight.
+Lifting a person of average weight. | Lifting a car. |

 No, wait, hang on: I'm British, so we're talking average weight in Britain here, aren't we.
 Quick correction:

-Lifting three hundred cars that are made of lead after turning the local gravity up a few orders of magnitude.
+Lifting three hundred cars that are made of lead after turning the local gravity up a few orders of magnitude. | Lifting a person of average weight. |

 You know, once upon a time it used to be the Americans who were all fat cunts and we Brits would point at you and snicker.
 And then one day my fellow countrymen just decided to start inhaling fish and chips instead of air.
 Nice going, crotchspots.